Wilson loops with neural networks: Introduction

 This circumstance can be illustrated by a rectangular Wilson loop of spatial separation $\bv{r}$ and temporal extent $t$.
 For large (Euclidean)~$t$, a spectral decomposition shows the Wilson loop to be a sum of terms of the form

 where the ``static energies'' $E_n(\bv{r})$ depend on the separation (usually just on the distance $r=|\bv{r}|$) and the representation in which the Wilson loop is evaluated.
-In the lattice-gauge-theory literature and elsewhere, the static energies are usually referred to as ``static potentials''.
-In this paper, we use the terms synonymously.
+In the lattice-gauge-theory literature and elsewhere, the static energies are usually referred to as ``static potentials.''
 The leading static energy $E_0(r)$ is the quarkonium static potential\footnote{However, in the perturbative regime of small~$r$, the potential suffers from infrared divergences~\cite{Appelquist:1977es} that are canceled in the static energies by contributions from ultrasoft gluons that can be identified in a multipole expansion~\cite{Brambilla:1999qa,Brambilla:1999xf}.
 Nonperturbatively, the static energy coincides with the static potential.} Higher excitations of the static energies $E_n(r)$ correspond to the static potentials of hybrid states (with valence gluons) and, in the presence of light quarks, of tetraquark states~\cite{Brambilla:1999xf, Brambilla:2004jw,Berwein:2024ztx}.

-As spectral quantities, the energies in Eq.~\eqref{eq:En} remain the same if the spatial parts of the Wilson loop are replaced by any spatial path connecting the same endpoints.
+As spectral quantities, the energies in Eq.~\eqref{eq:En} remain the same if the spatial parts of the Wilson loop are replaced by any spatial path connecting the same end points.
 Instead, the coefficients $c_n$ depend on the spatial paths.
 In fact, it is possible and advantageous to design a combination of paths to isolate a state of particular interest.

 For example, in lattice gauge theory, a common strategy is to fix the lattice gauge field to Coulomb gauge and then take the gauge-field average of Wilson lines; see, for example, Ref.~\cite{Brambilla:2022het}.
 Gauge averaging selects out combinations of paths that are gauge invariant, so the original gauge-invariant static energies are obtained.
 The static energies are presumably unaffected by the Gribov ambiguity of the Coulomb gauge.
 That said, experience~\cite{Brambilla:2022het} has shown that the best practice is to use the same algorithm with the same tolerances and stopping conditions for all configurations in an ensemble.
 Otherwise, somewhat different combinations of paths are implicitly chosen.